 Recently, I watched a Google Talk by an eminent Graphic Designer.
 It was a fascinating talk about how MIT got its logo.
 What amazed me was the more-than-a-year long journey it took to arrive at the MIT family of logos.

 I find so many clients telling me with a straight face that they want their deliverables by “yesterday”!
 And most of us, designers and developers, actually try to comply.
 While I understand that “time is money”, I don’t quite understand why so many businesses don’t realize that “all good things take time”.

 Curl was invited by Google to share her recipe for success with Google employees.
-Let’s take a leaf out of Curl’s book and start honoring our work with the time it deserves.
-While we may still continue to “chase deadlines” and “firefight”, let’s begin to acknowledge that the best work is never done in a hurry.
+Let’s take a leaf out of Curl’s book and start honouring our work with the time it deserves.
+While we may still continue to “chase deadlines” and “firefight”, let’s at least begin to acknowledge that the best work is never done in a hurry.

 Good things take time.